julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_C01_HistoryOfEpidemics.md

 # Definition

-From *Wikipedia*: **Epidemiology** is the study and analysis of the distribution (who, when, and where), patterns and determinants of health and disease conditions in defined populations
+> **Epidemiology** is the study and analysis of the distribution (who, when, and where), patterns and determinants of health and disease conditions in defined populations [[Wikipedia](https://en.wikipedia.org/wiki/Epidemiology)]

-Another definition ([BMJ](https://www.bmj.com/about-bmj/resources-readers/publications/epidemiology-uninitiated/1-what-epidemiology)): Epidemiology is the study of how often diseases occur in different groups of people and why.
-Epidemiological information is used to plan and evaluate strategies to prevent illness and as a guide to the management of patients in whom disease has already developed
+> Epidemiology is the study of how often diseases occur in different groups of people and why.
+Epidemiological information is used to plan and evaluate strategies to prevent illness and as a guide to the management of patients in whom disease has already developed [[BMJ](https://www.bmj.com/about-bmj/resources-readers/publications/epidemiology-uninitiated/1-what-epidemiology)]

 Etymology: *the study of what is upon the people*, derived from the Greek $\epsilon\pi\iota$ (*upon, among*), $\delta\epsilon\mu\omega\sigma$ (*people, district*) and $\lambda\omega\gamma\omega\sigma$ (*study, word, discourse*)